joelortizsosa/EMG_Processing/doc/README.md

 *model_par_cibles.m*

-Finally, you can start a control only with your EMG signals, like in this [video](https://vimeo.com/134840606)
+Finally, you can start a control only with your EMG signals, like in this [video](https://vimeo.com/134840606), using this code:

 *poppy_ExpEMGDriven.m*